timer-machine/Grocery/en/instruction-manual.md

     ![Add a Step 1](instruction-manual/add-step1.webp)

-1. Click the plus sign in the lower left corner of the step and select "Notifier Step" to add a new step after this step.
+1. Click the plus sign in the lower left corner of the step and select "Notifier" to add a new step after this step.

     ![Add a Step 2](instruction-manual/add-step2.webp)